mabe-at/byomb/README.md

 Clients are successfully tested on recent iOS (Chrome/Firefox/Safari), recent Android (Chrome), Firefox OS 2.2, OS X/Windows (recent browser).
 ###Mute Button
 Open ```http://<ip>:<port>``` in your browser.
+After entering your name and connecting to the server, click the padlock icon in the top right edge for keeping your device awake (should work on iOS and Adnroid).

 ![](https://mabe.at/byomb/mute-button_connect.png)
 ![](https://mabe.at/byomb/mute-button_on.png)